scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 **Variable declarations and definitions** [\[41\]][41] are represented similarly to values (see above).
 Concretely, the following rules describe symbols created for variables:
-  * Whenever a `VAL` symbol is created for a value, a `VAR` symbol is created for a variable with the same properties, signature and accessibility.
+  * Whenever a `VAL` symbol would be created for a value, a `VAR` symbol is created for a variable having the same properties, signature and accessibility.
-  * Whenever a `GETTER` symbol is created for a value, a `GETTER` symbol is created for a variable with the same properties, signature and accessibility.
+  * Whenever a `GETTER` symbol would be created for a value, a `GETTER` symbol is created for a variable having the same properties, signature and accessibility.
-  * Whenever a `GETTER` symbol is created for a value, a `SETTER` symbol is also created for a variable, having the same properties and accessibility and (for `var x: T`) name `x_=` and signature `MethodType(List(), List(List(<x$1>)), <Unit>)` with the synthetic parameter `x$1` having signature `<T>`.
+  * Whenever a `GETTER` symbol would be created for a value, a `SETTER` symbol is created for a variable, having the same properties and accessibility and (for `var x: T`) name `x_=` and signature `MethodType(List(), List(List(<x$1>)), <Unit>)` with the synthetic parameter `x$1` having signature `<T>`.
-  * Whenever a `PARAMETER` symbol is created for a value, a `PARAMETER` symbol is created for a variable with the same properties, signature and accessibility.
+  * Whenever a `PARAMETER` symbol would be created for a value, a `PARAMETER` symbol is created for a variable having the same properties, signature and accessibility.

 **Type declarations and type aliases** [\[42\]][42] are represented with